3 Days in Budapest: The perfect Budapest itinerary

 Start the second day at Heroe’s Square which is easily accessible with metro line M1.
 This is the largest square in Budapest located near the City Park and at the very end of impressive Andrassy Avenue.

 After looking around the square and its monuments, walk straight to the City Park where you can find Vajdahunyad Castle by the pond.
-The castle itself is a real representation of how architecture changed over time in the city.
+The castle itself is a real representation of how the architecture changed over time in the city.
 Walk around the castle, take a boat to sail around the nearby pond or go inside the castle and explore current exhibitions if you wish.

 After spending some time in the park and around the castle, you can enjoy a long and relaxing afternoon at Széchenyi Thermal Baths.
 It is the biggest thermal baths complex in the city and you can even have a drink while at it.
 If you’re in Budapest, you simply can’t skip a thermal bath in your itinerary.
 Bucket list item, guys!